 1880 Train: A 19th Century Train Ride Tour

-The 1880 Train departs from both Hill City and Keystone.
-The ride is one hour each way and the round trip allows for a one hour break providing plenty of time for food at the destination (whichever city you did not board at).
+The 1880 Train Tour operates and departs from both Hill City and Keystone.
+The train ride is one hour each way and the round trip allows for a one hour break providing plenty of time for food at the destination (whichever city you did not board at).
 You can get a few goodies at the High-Liner Snack Shoppe and enjoy them on the train.
 If you are really looking for the full experience, eat your meal the way they did back in the 'good ole days' with a box lunch, purchased at the Snack Shoppe.
-Additionally, there is a gift shop at both train departure locations, offering everything from train whistles to engineer hats.
-Once you've looked through all your gift options, you can board this historic train and wind your way among the hills between Hill City and Keystone.
+Additionally, there is a gift shop at each train depot, offering everything from train whistles to engineer hats.
+Once you've looked through all your gift options, you can board this historic excursion train and wind your way among the beautiful hills between Hill City and Keystone.
+You don't want to miss out on this scenery!
+No matter where you choose to sit, all passengers will have great views due to the vintage steam train seating.

-Whether you're visiting Hill City or Keystone during your time in the Mount Rushmore Area, the 1880 Train: A 19th Century Train Ride Tour departs from both, making it a convenient activity for all area travelers.
-This is a great activity for any family vacation and for the best experience, be sure to check out other things to do in the area.
+Whether you're visiting Hill City or Keystone during your time in the Mount Rushmore Area, the 1880 Train: A 19th Century Train Ride Tour departs from both depot locations, making it a convenient tour for all area travelers no matter where your hotel is located.
+It's close to Crazy Horse Memorial, Rapid City, and so much more.
+Everyone in the family, especially kids, will love everything that this authentic steam engine train offers making this a fun activity for any family vacation.
+Since the train schedule is so flexible and only takes an hour for each ride, this is a great option for those passengers on a tight schedule as well.
+For the best experience, be sure to check out other things to do in the area after you ride the train for an unforgettable getaway.
+Riding the train will help you and your loved ones cherish every scenic mile that you explore.

 - Approximately how long does the ride last?